 WARDENS of the WILD They've got the big hats, big trucks, and big guns, but these men and women are more than just poster models for natural resource management.
 Journey into the deep woods and remote corners of rural America where life is simple but love can be complicated.

-Book One- LEVI: A Wardens of the Wild novel
+Book Two- A Wardens of the Wild novel